MIMIR: Masked Image Modeling for Mutual Information-based Adversarial Robustness: Introduction

-Our main contributions are: \begin{compactitem} \item By revising the current ViT AT strategies, we point out that ViT adversarial pre-training methods compromise natural accuracy and lack systematic analysis.
-To this end, we provide a theoretical analysis using adversarial examples and the Mutual Information penalty.
-The MI bounds motivate us to decrease MI between adversarial examples and learned latent representation. \item Based on the findings of our analysis, we propose an efficient self-supervised defense MIMIR against adversarial attacks on ViTs.
-We systematically evaluate MIMIR using three datasets and multiple model scales under various adversarial attacks, demonstrating its superiority. \item We show MIMIR is resistant to two adaptive attacks, where the adversary is aware of MIMIR design.
-We build a PGD-fea attack that increases the distance between features extracted from natural and adversarial examples.
-Moreover, we build a PGD-MI attack that includes the MI penalty as the learning objective to find adversarial examples. \end{compactitem}
+We validate MIMIR's effectiveness through extensive experiments on CIFAR-10~\cite{krizhevsky2009learning}, Tiny-ImageNet~\cite{le2015tiny}, and ImageNet-1K~\cite{5206848}, showing consistent improvements in both natural and adversarial accuracy.
+In addition, we test the generalizability of MIMIR by combining MIMIR with three MIM methods for three representative architectures, including MAE~\cite{He_2022_CVPR} for ViTs, Group Window Attention~\cite{huang2022green} for hierarchical transformer (Swin~\cite{Liu2021swin}), and SparK~\cite{tian2023spark} for CNN (ConvNext~\cite{liu2022convnext}), where MIMIR outperforms SOTA AT methods on ImageNet-1K.
+Our main contributions are: \begin{compactitem} \item By revisiting the current ViT AT strategies, we point out that ViT AT methods compromise natural accuracy and lack systematic study.
+To this end, we provide a theoretical analysis using adversarial examples and the Information Bottleneck.
+We theoretically show that the Mutual Information between adversarial examples and the learned latent representation should be decreased for better robustness. \item Based on our analysis, we propose a self-supervised defense, MIMIR, against adversarial attacks on ViTs.
+We evaluate MIMIR using multiple architectures on three datasets under various adversarial attacks, demonstrating its effectiveness.
+MIMIR achieves SOTA adversarial robustness on ImageNet-1K following the standardized evaluation by RobustBench.\footnote{\url{https://robustbench.github.io/}} \item We show that MIMIR is robust against unforeseen attacks and common corrupted data (ImageNet-C~\cite{hendrycks2019robustness}) and can resist adaptive attacks where the adversary is aware of MIMIR's design.